-- Before you upgrade a device using the ISSU, you must import the ISSU compatibility matrix file. - If you need to update the image immediately, the bundle and its integration workflow (image update schedule approval in ServiceNow) must first be disabled.
+- Before you upgrade a device using the ISSU, you must import the ISSU compatibility matrix file.
+See Import the ISSU Compatibility Matrix, on page 13. - If you need to update the image immediately, the bundle and its integration workflow (image update schedule approval in ServiceNow) must first be disabled.
 To access the bundle, choose Platform > Manage > Bundles > SWIM Events for ITSM (ServiceNow).
 Click the Disable button in the SWIM Events for ITSM (ServiceNow) window.
-Wait several seconds before updating the image, because the process to disable the bundle and

-- 1. Step 1Click the menu icon () and choose Provision > Network Devices > Inventory. - 2.
-Step 2From the Focus drop-down list, choose Software Images and choose the device whose image you want to upgrade. - 3.
-Step 3 From the Actions drop-down list, choose Software Images > Update Image.
+Wait several seconds before updating the image, because the process to disable the bundle and workflow takes several seconds. - Step 1 Click the menu icon (≡) and choose Provision > Network Devices > Inventory. - Step 2 From the Focus drop-down list, choose Software Images and choose the device whose image you want to upgrade. - Step 3 From the Actions drop-down list, choose Software Images > Update Image.